 New York-based personal trainer Garnet Henderson shares three routines you can do at home or on the road.
 “You can do this series once if you’re pressed for time, or repeat 2-4 times to get a complete workout,” says Henderson.
 “Doing the exercises back to back with as little rest as possible in between will add a cardio punch to the routine.”

-Don’t forget to throw a handful of our Live Gourmet brand Living Upland Cress or Grower Pete’s Organic brand Living Watercress into your morning smoothie or in your sandwich or salad at lunch before you hit the gym or go to your favorite fitness class!
+Don’t forget to throw a handful of our Pete’s Living Greens Upland Cress or Grower Organic Watercress into your morning smoothie or in your sandwich or salad at lunch before you hit the gym!

 Garnet Henderson’s Go-To Exercises

 - Stand on your right leg with a slight bend in the knee.
 The left knee should be bent as well, so that the left foot is held a few inches off the floor.
 Keep your abs engaged throughout the exercise by drawing your bellybutton in toward your spine.

 - Keeping your back flat and maintaining the slight bend in the knee, hinge at the hips to reach your left hand down toward the floor.
 Reach over as far as you can and then return to standing, keeping your back long and squeezing your butt.